 On December 22, 2017, the U.S. Tax Cuts and Jobs Act (the "Tax Act") was signed into law.
-The Tax Act significantly revised the U.S. corporate income tax regime by, among other things, lowering the U.S. corporate tax rate from 35% to 21% effective January 1, 2018, implementing a territorial tax system and imposing a one-time repatriation tax on deemed repatriated earnings of foreign subsidiaries.
-We are subject to this repatriation tax, resulting in a federal income tax liability as of December 31, 2017 in the amount of \$20.7 million.
-An election is available to allow U.S. shareholders to spread the payment of the one-time repatriation tax liability over eight years.
-Under the election, 8% of the installment payments are due in each of the first five years, 15% in the sixth year, 20% in the seventh year, and the remaining 25% due in the eight year.
+The Tax Act significantly revised the U.S. corporate income tax regime by, among other things, lowering the U.S. corporate tax rate from 35% to 21% effective January 1, 2018, implementing a territorial tax system and imposing a one-time repatriation tax on deemed repatriated earnings of foreign subsidiaries and an annual tax on the earnings and profits of any greater than 10% owned foreign controlled corporations.
+We are subject to this annual tax, resulting in a federal income tax liability as of December 31, 2018 in the amount of \$2.9 million, net of foreign tax credits.
+In 2017, we were subject to the one-time repatriation tax, resulting in a federal income tax liability of \$20.2 million.
+The Company made an election to spread the payment of the one-time repatriation tax liability over an eight year installment period.
+Under the election, 8% of the installment payments are due in each of the first five years, 15% in the sixth year, 20% in the seventh year, and the remaining 25% due in the eighth year.
 As a result of the Tax Act adoption of a territorial tax regime, any foreign source portion of a qualified dividend received by a 10% U.S. corporate shareholder is exempt from U.S. tax, therefore resulting in any future repatriation having a minimal effect on our tax liability.